IgG4-related disease: neurologic manifestations

 II.
-Oral symptoms: A positive response to at least 1 of 3 validated questions:
+Oral symptoms: A positive response to at least one of three validated questions:

 1. Have you had a daily feeling of dry mouth for more than 3 months?

 III.
-Ocular signs: Objective evidence of ocular involvement defined as a positive result to at least 1 of the following 2 tests:
+Ocular signs: Objective evidence of ocular involvement defined as a positive result to at least one of the following two tests:

 VI.
-Autoantibodies - presence in the serum of the following autoantibodies:
+Autoantibody - presence in the serum of the following autoantibody:

 For Primary Sjögren syndrome

-In patients with a potentially associated disease (for example, another well-defined connective tissue disease), the presence of item I or item II plus any 2 from among items III, IV, and V may be considered as indicative of secondary Sjögren syndrome (113).
+In patients with a potentially associated disease (for example, another well-defined connective tissue disease), the presence of item I or item II plus any two from among items III, IV, and V may be considered as indicative of secondary Sjögren syndrome (136).

-The American College of Rheumatology, in consensus with the Sjögren’s International Collaborative Clinical Alliance (SICCA) investigators, proposed new provisional criteria to improve the criteria’s specificity for enrollment in trials for biologic agents and other therapies.
-These criteria require at least 2 of the following 3 findings:
+The American College of Rheumatology, in consensus with the Sjögren’s International Collaborative Clinical Alliance (SICCA) investigators, proposed provisional criteria to improve the criteria’s specificity for enrollment in trials for biological agents and other therapies.
+These criteria require at least two of the following three findings:

 2. Ocular staining score ≥ 3